wgxue/ThreeBodyProblem/README.md

 # ThreeBodyProblem
 Demonstration of the three body problem in openFrameworks (C++).
 Simulates planetary motion.

-Used as a basis for a demonstration done at the MIT Media Lab Summer 2015.
+Used as a basis for a demonstration done at the MIT Media Lab (Tangible Media Group) Summer 2015.